If you're 17 and looking for affordable car insurance, compare a range of quotes for young drivers to find a great deal.

 Poor assessment of risks – a lack of driving experience means young drivers don’t necessarily spot risks early enough to react

 Speeding – novice drivers lack the experience to know the appropriate speed to drive, despite the speed limit

 Not wearing seatbelts – peer pressure can encourage young drivers to forego belting up

 Using mobile phones while driving – Brake found that 19% of young drivers admitted texting at least once a week while driving

-Carrying passengers – accidents involving young drivers are more likely to happen when other people are in the car, resulting in injuries and higher claims
+Carrying passengers – accidents involving young drivers are more likely to happen when they’re distracted by other passengers in the car

-Driving at night – driving when tired is dangerous, and as more young drivers are likely to drive at night for recreation, they are involved in a higher proportion of accidents
+Driving at night – driving when tired is dangerous, and as more young drivers are likely to drive at night for recreation, they’re involved in a higher proportion of accidents

 A car’s registered owner is free to add named drivers to their car insurance policy.
 Typically, this would be a parent or sibling aged over 25.
 Insurers look favourably on named drivers as it means some of your annual mileage will be driven by a more experienced driver.